stewart-ritchie-ps/learning-nginx/README.md

 -rw-r--r-- 1 root root 1093 Aug 13 08:50 default.conf
 ```

-There's only one file to start with, _default.conf_, but we are free to create as many as we need here - we might decide to have one file per server for example.
+To start with there's a single file (_default.conf_), but we can create as many as we need - we might decide to have one file per server for example.
 For the purposes of learning, just work with the default configuration file.

 ```Nginx
 server {